 - Autism-friendly performances– are a fantastic way for autistic people to enjoy a live theatre show.
 These shows will have had adjustments made in the form of reduction to sound levels, some changes to lighting and loud sound effects and strobe lighting taken out.
 There will be a relaxed attitude to movement in and out of the auditorium and there will be some designated chill-out areas.

 - Eureka!– is an interactive children’s museum and educational charity based in Halifax, West Yorkshire, where children play to learn and grown-ups learn to play.
 It has hundreds of interactive, hands-on exhibits designed to inspire children aged 0 to 11.
 All essential carers of disabled visitors get free admission – just bring along a form of ID.
 Eureka! also offers support for disabled children and their families: quite literally, an extra pair of hands, with a trained ‘enabler’ accompanying you during your visit.
 It also runs a range of events and clubs for children with disabilities, including one for children on the autism spectrum.

-- Jump Nation– offers autism-friendly sessions with the following features: fewer jumpers so the trampolines are not too crowded, quieter music and you can join your child on the trampoline to help them feel comfortable to bounce away.Physical activity is massively important to us all.
+- Spring City– offers autism-friendly sessions with the following features: fewer jumpers so the trampolines are not too crowded, quieter music and you can join your child on the trampoline to help them feel comfortable to bounce away.Physical activity is massively important to us all.
 It can help improve problems with motor coordination which is vital to your child’s development.